An A to Z of the USA

 For those of us who grew up with American TV shows and movies, U-haul trucks always seem to make an appearance, usually either at the beginning or at the end.
 And they not only really do exist, they are frequently spotted on roads and highways.
 I always imagine that whoever is in them is heading off to an exciting fresh start in a different state…just like in the movies!

 America, land of the car.
 And truck.
 And monster truck (with such names as Titan, Silverado, and Ram).
 Without wheels you can’t get very far, so get your international driving permit before heading over.
 You see more and more cyclists around but it is still a recreational thing rather than a way to commute, so provisions for cyclists still have some way to go.

 There are plenty of hiking and walking trails, but without a car you are a little more limited in getting around unless you are in the city centre.
 Outside of that, the infrastucture for pedestrians is not as widespread and primarily designed with cars in mind.
 I have often found myself cursing when pavements (or should that be sidewalks?) randomly end with no warning.
 If you are planning on walking, be careful!

 Cars, food portions, buildings, roads.
 Supersized America.
 Revel in the big-ness that is this country, you don’t see it anywhere else.
 (Yes, a tough one to find something suitable for a USA A to Z guide, but things really are extra large here!)

 Heard from morning till night, hey y’all is a very southern greeting.
 Short for ‘you all’, y’all is used by everyone in almost any context.
 Join in and use it every so often and they’ll love you!

-Ok, slightly random.
-But Atlanta is where they film the hit TV series The Walking Dead, so if that’s your thing then there’s plenty to see!
+Ok, slightly random for an A to Z guide of the USA… But Atlanta, Georgia, is where they film the hit TV series The Walking Dead, so if zombies or movies are your thing then there’s plenty to see!